Beercations Are Booming

 Beer tourism is a big deal.
 We estimate that in 2014, more than 10 million people toured small and independent craft breweries.
 That’s a lot of brewery tours.
 Just search “beercations” and you’ll get a plethora of results on where to tour local breweries.

-More than 7 percent of craft sales (by volume) now happen at the source—the brewery.
+More than 7% of craft sales (by volume) now happen at the source—the brewery.
 Craft brewers are now a main attraction for travelers.
-For example, in 2015, the Brewers Association’s three-day Great American Beer Festival generated the equivalent of 2 percent of Denver’s GDP, accounting for $28.6 million.
+For example, in 2015, the Brewers Association’s three-day Great American Beer Festival generated the equivalent of 2% of Denver’s gross domestic product (GDP), accounting for $28.6 million.
 Beer tourism is so strong that travel website Travelocity just published a beer tourism index.

 In a Travelocity survey of 1,003 people, more than three-quarters said they would like to go on a trip where they visited craft breweries and sampled local beer.
 With numerous beer trails flourishing across the U.S. and beer events including festivals and special beer releases racking up millions upon millions of tourism trips and dollars, the modern beercation is a boon to beer.